 Huntington High School’s tradition of excellence and social responsibility will continue to provide the foundation from which the community’s youth will draw strength and inspiration.

 Prior to being named principal, Mr. Cusack served as Huntington High School’s assistant principal for three years.
-He earlier worked as assistant principal at Hicksville High School for three years.
-Prior to that post, he was an administrative dean at Walt Whitman High School for four years.
+He worked earlier as assistant principal at Hicksville High School for three years.
+Prior to that position, he was an administrative dean at Walt Whitman High School for four years.

-Mr. Cusack was an English teacher at Freeport High School for eight years, where he taught Advanced Placement literature and theatre arts, served as a class advisor for four years, chaired the Middle States Committee on Educational Programs and produced school plays.
+A Freeport High School English teacher for eight years, Mr. Cusack taught Advanced Placement literature and theatre arts, served as a class advisor for four years, chaired the Middle States Committee on Educational Programs and produced school plays.
 He has also been employed as an assistant principal of the Freeport School District’s summer school program and assistant principal and principal of the Western Suffolk BOCES regional summer school.

-Since coming to Huntington in 2012, Mr. Cusack has learned all the ins and outs of the high school, its academic, co-curricular and athletic programs.
+Since coming to Huntington in 2012, Mr. Cusack has mastered the high school’s academic, co-curricular and athletic programs.
 He can often be found during after school and evening hours attending games, plays, concerts and induction ceremonies and meeting with students and parents.

 Gamal Smith has been an assistant principal at Huntington High School since July 2015.